PikachuPenial/Titanmod/PATCHNOTES.md

 - Removed Ammunition attachments

 **>QOL & BUG FIXES**
+*End of match Rework*
+- The end of match and voting process has been overhauled to be more visually appealing and to provide more functionality

+*Music Rework*
+- The backend for music in the Main Menu has been completely overhauled
+- Music will now be paused and resumed when toggling the setting in the menu
+- Music now dynamically changes volume when navigating to different parts of the menu
+- Music now properly loops again

 *A bunch of optimization has been implemented, expect more consistent frame rates*

 *Added SFX after a successful prestige*